coding-for-reproducible-research/UoE-workshop-template/index.md

 ## Start course

 If you are unable to attend any of the dates above the [notes for these course are available here](https://uniexeterrse.github.io/workshop-template-test/01_intro/) and are freely available to work through in your own time.
 Please note that you will need to have completed the set up instructions above.

+## Acknowledgements

+This course was adapted from XXX and is brought to you by the University of Exeter Research Software Engineering Group, [University of Exeter Institute of Data Science and Artificial Intelligence](https://www.exeter.ac.uk/research/idsai/), [University of Exeter Researcher Development](https://www.exeter.ac.uk/research/doctoralcollege/early-career-researchers/traininganddevelopment/rdprogramme/) and the [University of Exeter Doctoral College](https://www.exeter.ac.uk/research/doctoralcollege/).